Operated by the Washington Zoological Society, Cougar Mountain Zoological Park is dedicated to the care of threatened and ... More

 Operated by the Washington Zoological Society, Cougar Mountain Zoological Park is dedicated to the care of threatened and endangered species.
 You will find many unique creatures here, including the Formosa Sika, the Red-ruffed Lemur and the Hawaiian Nene Goose.
 You'll see the Cougar, after which the zoo is named.
-General admission hours are limited, but lectures, outreach programs and camps all occur outside regular hours.
+Lectures, outreach programs and camps all occur outside regular hours.
 Call or check website for details.

 We needed a place to take our parents & kids that didn't involve a long car ride.
 The lemurs made us laugh, the birds were close enough to see details & some you can interact with, the reindeer (we're coming back at Christmas!), the tigers - "cool!"
 The educational portion of the zoo got our eldest child (9 yrs) & grandparents interacting, the grounds were clean, the artwork & bronze statuary appealed to the artists in the family.
 It is a small zoo, but is a very nice way to spend time & seemed to have something of interest for everyone in our family.

 This zoo is over the top when it comes to wanting money.
 Everything is an additional price.
 To see the tigers, a star attraction, you must pay an additional fee.
 Pay 2 dollars for a dixie cup of apples!
 And while you try to enjoy the zoo, people are trying to sell you a brick or sell something.
 I felt assalted and violated and in complete sympathy for the poor animals that have no choice but to call this place home!!!!!